rana/tms/README.md

 ### Binary packing a block with SIMD

 The differential encodings within a block is scanned for a maximum.
 The maximum is set as the box size for all values in the block.
-A list of unsigned integers is are bit-shifted with SIMD instructions.
+A list of unsigned integers are bit-shifted with SIMD instructions.

 ![Binary packing with SIMD](./imgs/simd-binary-packing.svg)